 It shall implement the Constitution, bylaws of the Association, other guidelines and policies approved from time to time by the association.

+Quorum: At least 7 elected members should be present for a quorum for EC meetings

 All decisions taken at the Executive Committee meetings shall be by a majority vote, in the event a tie the President shall exercise his casting vote.

 In case of emergency, the Executive Committee has the power to make decision for the General Body and immediately, notify at the official JAA website.